How to Choose a Walt Disney World Resort Hotel

-You may also get transportation options that include a water launch to visit Disney Springs or a Park.
+You may also get transportation options, including a water launch to visit Disney Springs or a Park.
 One of our favorite features of French Quarter was the water launch along the Sassagoula River from the resort to Disney Springs.

-If you like to visit a lounge, you'll find those at Moderate and Deluxe resorts.
-You're still limited to quick service for restaurants, but they offer better options.
+If you like to visit a lounge, you’ll find those at Moderate and Deluxe resorts.
+You’re still limited to quick service for restaurants, but they offer better options.
 For example, you can find jambalaya with cornbread at French Quarter.
-There are other items that work with the New Orleans theme.
+Other items work with the New Orleans theme.

 The deluxe resorts are the nicest and most expensive hotels on Walt Disney World property.
 They’re convenient to the parks and often have a grand lobby interior.
 You access your rooms from hallways inside the resort and may also have balconies for rooms.

 That comes in handy to watch Independence Day fireworks from the Contemporary Resort Hotel

 Your transportation options increase, since some of the Deluxe Resorts offer monorail service to the Magic Kingdom or Ticket & Transportation Center.
 You still get bus and water launch service, too.